South Africa’s practical home maintenance system

 Maintenance Checklist PDF

-A simple checklist for staying on top of monthly + seasonal upkeep — especially helpful in your first year.
+A simple printable checklist for staying on top of monthly and seasonal upkeep in your first year.

 • • Monthly home maintenance checklist